Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: X-ray Spectral Analysis

 For this analysis, we used the \xmm observation of \src (OBSID: 0603460101) and extracted MOS1 and MOS2 spectra.
 Note that, during the same observation, EPIC-pn data were obtained in timing mode.
 However, because the high background of this mode prevents any meaningful spectral analysis, we neglected this data set.
 For calibration, we used \emph{emproc} within XMMSAS, version 20230412\_1735-21.0.0, and the latest available calibration files as of January 2025.
 We used circular regions centered around the source to extract the source spectrum, and nearby similar-sized regions to extract background spectra.
 We also used the \emph{rmfgen} and \emph{arfgen} tools to generate response and ancillary response matrix files, respectively.
 Finally, we grouped the energy bins to contain at least 150 counts per energy channel.

 Following \cite{2016MNRAS.463.2612G}, we fit the X-ray spectrum of \src using a combination of three absorbed blackbodies plus a power-law component.
-Since the \xmm data only allow us to fit the $0.1 -5.0$~keV range, we fix the photon index of the power-law component to $\Gamma = 1.65\pm 0.15$ and its normalization to (2.1$_{-0.44}^{+0.56})\times10^{-5}$ photons/keV/cm$^2$/s at 1~keV based on the \nustar data analysis by \cite{2016MNRAS.463.2612G}.
-We show the MOS1 and MOS2 data, the best-fit spectral model from \cite{2016MNRAS.463.2612G}, and the residuals in \autoref{fig:xmm_fit}.
-We note that X-ray data alone cannot constrain the hydrogen column density to \src, which plays a significant role in determining the relative contributions of the surface components below $\sim 0.4$~keV.
+Since the \xmm data only allow us to fit the $0.1 -5.0$~keV range, we fix the photon index of the power-law component and its normalization to the best-fit values obtained from the analysis of the \nustar data by \cite{2016MNRAS.463.2612G} and use $\Gamma = 1.65\pm 0.24$ and a normalization of (2.1$_{-0.7}^{+0.9})\times10^{-5}$ photons/keV/cm$^2$/s at 1~keV.
+In \autoref{fig:xmm_fit} we show the MOS1 and MOS2 data, the best-fit spectral model with parameters fixed to the values given in \cite{2016MNRAS.463.2612G}, and the residuals in \autoref{fig:xmm_fit}.
+We note that the X-ray data alone cannot put strong constraints on the hydrogen column density to \src, which plays a significant role in determining the relative contributions of the surface components below $\sim 0.4$~keV.